ISSUIUC/ISS-PCB/ISS-PCB-CONVENTIONS.md

 <img src="images/ISS-PCB-KiCAD-Conventions-Component-Partitions.png" alt="MPN" width="500">

-- I2C Addresses (if applicable) should be listed in a convenient location inside the sectioned off box.
-- If a component needs a description or link from inspiration place this in the bottom left or right of the box depending on best fit.
+If a component needs a description or link to an external resource place it in the bottom left or right of the box depending on best fit.

+## Examples

+- I2C Addresses listed in a convenient location inside the sectioned off box.
+- Including calculations for voltage dividers, amplifiers, charging/discharging, etc...
+- Rationale for specific passive values
+- Rationale for do-not populate (DNP)
+- Maximum/minimum inputs/outputs for voltage/current.
+- Links from inspired by circuits / examples

 ### Title Block